alexbelgium/hassio-addons/README.md

 - ![sql][sql-shield] : requires an external sql database server
 - ![stale][stale-shield] : will be updated but not tested each time

+In case of issue, create an issue in the repository and reference the full log from supervisor (all red or white text).

 ## Installation

 Adding this add-ons repository to your Hass.io Home Assistant instance is